ojsde/shariff/README.md

 This plugin adds social media buttons to your web site (to the footer of each page, the article page or the sidebar) without compromising the privacy of website users.
 It implements shariff by heise ([Github](https://github.com/heiseonline/shariff), [article](http://ct.de/shariff)) in [Open Journal Systems](https://pkp.sfu.ca/ojs/).

-This plugin has been tested with OJS version 3.1.1 and 3.1.2!
+This plugin has been tested with OJS versions 3.1.1/3.1.2 and OMP version 3.1.2!

 ## Features